-Comparing the Incidence of Anterior Cruciate Ligament Injury in Collegiate male Soccer, Taekwondo and Basketball Players
+Incidence of Anterior Cruciate Ligament Injury in Collegiate male Soccer and volleyball player

-Mehdi Kasbparast Jr, Alireza Rahimi, Fariba Aghaei, Alireza Shokrgozar and Maryam Hamidzad Sangachin
+Kasbparast Jr. Mehdi, Alireza Rahimi, Fariba Aghaei and Alireza Shokrgozar

-Department of Sport Injury and Biomechanics, Faculty of Physical Education and Sport Sciences, Karaj Branch, Islamic Azad University, Alborz, IRAN
+Department of Sport Injury and Biomechanics, Faculty of Physical Education and Sport Sciences Karaj branch, Islamic Azad University, Alborz, IRAN

-(Corresponding author: Kasbparast Jr. Mehdi) (Received 14 August, 2014, Accepted 14 September, 2014)
+(Corresponding author: Kasbparast Jr. Mehdi) (Received 21April, 2015, Accepted 18 May, 2015) (Published by Research Trend, Website: www.researchtrend.net)

-ABSTRACT: The anterior cruciate ligament (ACL) is one of the most commonly disrupted ligaments in the knee.
-Male college basketball, taekwondo and soccer athletes have higher rates of anterior cruciate ligament injury.
-Rates of anterior cruciate ligament injuries for men in collegiate in this three sport activity have not been examined.
-Understanding anterior cruciate ligament injury incidence in basketball, taekwondo and soccer, a contact and non-contact sport for men, could further injury prevention efforts.
-Data were collected from Sports Cultural Olympiad male students 2010-2014 and analyzed to compare anterior cruciate ligament injuries in male college basketball, taekwondo and soccer athletes from the questionnaire (n = 372) and through interviews with injured players (n = 138).
-Our results indicate collegiate male basketball is a highrisk sport for anterior cruciate ligament injury.
-In fact, anterior cruciate ligament injury incidence in basketball, soccer and taekwondo in our study indicated that basketball has the greatest number of ACL injuries (= 1%) and after basketball, Football had the highest injury in ACL and finally tackwondo with 46.8% has a minimum rate of ACL injury.
-Our finding may be explained by the fact that basketball involves more contact than soccer.
+ABSTRACT: In this study tried to investigate the prevalence of incidence of anterior cruciate ligament (ACL) injury in collegiate male soccer and volleyball.
+Because it seems the injury in ACL is more common in soccer and volleyball players.
+The anterior cruciate ligament (ACL) is one of the most commonly disrupted ligaments in the knee.
+Male college athletes have higher rates of anterior cruciate ligament injury.
+Rates of anterior cruciate ligament injuries for men in collegiate in two sports activity have not been examined.
+Understanding anterior cruciate ligament injury incidence in soccer and volleyball, a contact and non-contact sport for men, could further injury prevention efforts.
+Data were collected from Sports Cultural Olympiad male students 2012-2014 and analyzed to compare anterior cruciate ligament injuries in male college soccer and volleyball athletes from the questionnaire (n=447) and through interviews with injured players.
+Our results indicate volleyball players are a high-risk sport for anterior cruciate ligament injury although this sport is among non-contact activity.
+Our study indicated that soccer has the greatest number of ACL injuries (=1%) rather than volleyball.
+Our finding may be explained by the fact that soccer involves more contact than volleyball.
 Factors such as age, sex, chronicity of injury, associated pathology, activity level, attitude, range of motion and motivation must all be considered to compare of ACL injury.
 It was suggested that these data would be helpful for the reduction of injury risks and the costs besides with proper onsite precautions.

-Keywords: Anterior cruciate ligament, collegiate, injury
+Keywords: anterior cruciate ligament, collegiate, injury